 What is the City of Medford doing to reduce stormwater pollution?

 The City of Medford has a stormwater management plan and much of the routine work of DPW contributes to keeping our rivers clean, along with our streets.
 More information about the City’s role in stormwater management can be found here.

 One of the most effective ways to reduce storm water runoff.
 Street sweeping removes the majority of pollutants, such as litter, animal waste and debris.
-For the 2017 street sweeping schedule click here.
+Click here for more information on Medford’s street sweeping efforts.